This will solve those heating and cooling woes.

 It’s been less than a years since ex-Apple employees launched the Nest thermostat, and they’re already launching a second iteration of the device.
 Suffice to say the Apple doesn’t fall too far from the tree, even after they leave the proverbial Nest (puns intended).
+Compare this thermostat with our review of Enphase energy’s Environ Smart thermostat (monitors your solar energy) before you make the purchase.

 The next gen Nest is 20% slimmer than the first and has been finished with a shiny chrome facade to better reflect your home’s interior.
 Hopefully this result in it fitting in a bit more seamlessly.
 Nevertheless, the second gen Nest continues to learn and monitor your usage using a variety of sensors, and ultimately reduce your heating and cooling cost amongst the respective months.